 But as the girls grew older, and I had more time to devote to the business, I realised I wasn’t being all that strategic about what I’d created.

-I hadn’t given any thought to my why or my who.
+I hadn’t given any thought to my WHY or my WHO.

 I was dealing with all sorts of different businesses, from travel agencies and carpet cleaners to meditation retreats and retirement consultancies, it was a real mixed bag.
-At first I saw this as normal, I’m a copywriter after all, and every business can use a good copywriter, right?

-I wasn’t talking to my ideal customer, I wasn’t speaking their language.
+When it came to my own web copy, I wasn’t talking to my ideal customer, I wasn’t speaking their language.